stanislawbartkowski/CACenter/README.md

   * index.txt index of all certificates created.

 The created certificates are stored in the *$DIRCA/intermediate/private* directory. <br>
-After a new certficate is created, the *$DIRCA/intermediate/index.txt* is appended.
+After a new certificate is created, the *$DIRCA/intermediate/index.txt* is appended.
 The sequential *ID* is the subdirectory in the *$DIRCA/intermdiate/private* directory and all three file: csr, key and crt are stored there.<br>

 Example:
 Line in *index.txt* file: